What is the Kiplinger Fellowship?

 An online digital revolution is changing the way we communicate.
 For journalists, it's an ever-evolving new world, filled with opportunities as well as obstacles.

 That's why the Kiplinger Program in Public Affairs Journalism offers short-term fellowships to help make better use of new online tools and channels.
 Thanks to the generous support of the Kiplinger Foundation, the training will be offered free of charge.
 In addition, the fellowship covers lodging, most meals and includes a travel stipend.
-The 2013 fellowship runs from Sunday, April 7, through Friday, April 12.
+The 2015 Fellowship will be April 26 - May 1, 2015.
+The deadline to apply is October 30.

 Fellows will return to their newsrooms equipped with new and sharpened reporting tools.
-They'll learn how to tell powerful online stories that break through the noise and grab attention.
+They'll learn how to tell powerful online stories that break through the noise and grab attention with an eye toward ethics.
 Stories that help people understand why in-depth reporting matters more than ever.
 Stories that make a difference.

 So, if you're ready for digital media training that's hands-on and highly relevant, apply now for our fellowship.